 The question is again asked: But is it really a possible ideal?
 Does God expect it of us?
 Is grace promised for it?
 Let us call in Peter as a witness, and listen to what God's Spirit says through him, as to that terrible necessity of always stumbling which some hold fast, as to the blessed possibility of being kept from stumbling.

-'Give the more diligence,' he writes, 'to make your calling and election sure; for if ye do these things, ye shall never stumble.'
-Never, that includes, not even in word.
-Let us hear what Jude says, 'Now unto Him, who is able to guard you from stumbling through Jesus Christ our Lord, be glory, majesty, dominion, and power, before all time, and now, and for evermore.
-Amen.'
+"Give the more diligence," he writes, "to make your calling and election sure; for if you do these things, you will never stumble."
+"Never" -- that includes, not even in word.
+Let us hear what Jude says, "Now unto Him, who is able to guard you from stumbling through Jesus Christ our Lord, be glory, majesty, dominion, and power, before all time, and now, and forevermore.
+Amen."
 It is the soul that knows and without ceasing trusts God as a God who guards from stumbling, as a God who watches and keeps us every moment through Jesus Christ, that will without ceasing sing this song of praise.

-The three texts on stumbling are the only ones in the New Testament in which the word occurs in reference to the Christian life.
-That in James one hears quoted a hundred times for once that those in Peter and Jude are cited.
-And Christ has said, 'According to your faith be unto you.'
-If our faith feeds only and always on, 'In many things we all stumble,' no wonder that we do stumble.
-If with that stumble we take the stumble not that follows, 'If any man stumble not in word, the same is a perfect man,' and the 'not stumble' of Peter and Jude, the faith that embraces the promise will obtain it: God's power will translate it into our experience, and our life be a living Epistle into which God's words have been transcribed.
-Out of the abundance of the heart the mouth speaketh: out of a heart that is perfect towards God, in which the love of God is shed abroad, in which Christ dwelleth, the tongue will bring forth words of truth and uprightness, of love and gentleness, full of beauty and of blessing.
+The three texts on "stumbling" are the only ones in the New Testament in which the word occurs in reference to the Christian life.
+The text in James is heard quoted a hundred times for every time the texts in Peter and Jude are cited.
+And Christ has said, "According to your faith be it unto you."
+If our faith feeds only and always on, "In many things we all stumble," no wonder that we do stumble.
+If with that "stumble" we take the "stumble not" that follows, "If any man stumble not in word, the same is a perfect man," and the "not stumble" of Peter and Jude, the faith that embraces the promise will obtain it: God's power will translate it into our experience, and our life will be a living Epistle into which God's words have been transcribed.
+Out of the abundance of the heart the mouth speaks: out of a heart that is perfect towards God, in which the love of God is shed abroad, in which Christ dwells, the tongue will bring forth words of truth and uprightness, of love and gentleness, full of beauty and of blessing.
 God wills it: God works it: let us claim it.